-- to foster academic programs of excellence in Middle Eastern studies at the undergraduate and graduate levels which will facilitate the creation of informed citizens and their placement in a variety of professions--teaching and scholarship; journalism and electronic media; busines and banking; diplomacy and government; social services; and domestic and international public policy-making
+- to foster academic programs of excellence in Middle Eastern studies at the undergraduate and graduate levels which will facilitate the creation of informed citizens and their placement in a variety of professions--teaching and scholarship; print and digital media; business and banking; diplomacy and government; social services; and domestic and international public policy-making

 - to support University faculty with Middle East expertise in all humanistic, social science, and professional school disciplines through research activities and programming, including public lectures, conferences, symposia, and publications

-- to conduct educational outreach by engaging diverse publics (K-12 community, local and federal government, U.S. military, media, private sector) with CMES activities and expertise
+- to conduct educational outreach by engaging diverse publics (K-12 and post-secondary communities; local, state, and federal government; U.S. military; media; private sector) with CMES activities and expertise

 - to strategically enhance the University of Chicago library's world-class Middle East collections